 You’re afraid of quitting the drug.
-You might have heard horror stories about withdrawal symptoms.
+You might have heard horror stories about withdrawal symptoms and living after addiction.
 But how bad does detox withdrawal really get?
 Your detoxification questions – answered.

 Breaking the Physiological Addiction

 Detoxification helps you to stop using.
 Whether you’re abusing alcohol, opioids, stimulants, club drugs, or something else, it’s the first step to healing.
 You can’t start rehab and still use.
 Detox withdrawal is the safest way of handling this part of recovery.

 You check into an inpatient facility.
 There, you work with medical professionals who stabilize you.
 They help your body regain equilibrium.
 It isn’t a walk in the park.